hubbajonte/Lumina/README.md

 To change the logo, simply:
 * Create a new PNG file that is 80x80 pixels.
-* Rename it to logo_80x80 (.png is the filetype and is there by default when you create a PNG file).
+* Rename it to `logo_80x80` (.png is the file extension and is there by default when you create a PNG file).
 * Overwrite the file in the `mythemes` directory with your new file.
 * Done.
 Refresh the page.